 A glass is now placed on the floor, and Morris shatters it with his foot. this serves as an expression of sadness at the destruction of the Temple in Jerusalem.
 Even at the height of personal joy, we remember the fragility of human life.

+After Shira and Morris leave the chuppah, they spend a few minutes alone in seclusion known as yichud, as husband and wife.
 It is considered a mitzvah (obligation) to rejoice with a kallah and chatan. there is much music and everyone dances as they celebrate their simcha (joy).

 The meal begins with a blessing over the challah (HUGE braided bread).
 After the meal, Birkat Hamazon (Grace after Meals) is recited and the Sheva Brachot (seven blessings) are repeated.